denizconnect/denizconnect/README.md

 - 👋 Hi, I’m @denizconnect
 - 👀 I’m interested in dapps, VR and AR.
 - 🌱 I’m currently explore NFT.
-- 💞️ I’m looking to collaborate on NFT market place.
+- 💞️ I’m looking to collaborate on any NFT project.
 - 📫 How to reach me denizhoti@gmail.com

 <!---